 If the answer to this question is yes, putting an immediate stop to your relationship could impact those settlements.
 You may have to keep these accounts enrolled in your settlement plan, while unenrolling accounts that have not been settled yet.

 Some debt settlement companies may not be okay with partial account enrollment, which could jeopardize settlement agreements that you are paying monthly.
-That could mean you’ll need to call the creditors, collection agencies, law firms, or debt buyers, in order to re-establish your payments using a different account (other than the escrow account your settlement company has been using).
-You want to be sure to establish this several days before a payment is due to be pulled so you do not miss a deadline, and cause the existing settlement agreement to be cancelled.
+That could mean you’ll need to call the creditors, collection agencies, law firms or debt buyers, in order to re-establish your payments using a different account (other than the escrow account your settlement company has been using).
+You want to be sure to establish this several days before a payment is due to be pulled so you don’t miss a deadline and cause the existing settlement agreement to be cancelled.

 2. What does your debt settlement company agreement say about how to cancel their service?